yujikiriki/yuubin/README.md

 * Complete SMTP error handling and reporting.
 * Uses the highest priority MX record.
 * Looks up the MX records through the hierarchy of subdomains.

-# Work in progress
-* Send messages to CC and BCC

 # Development